 Go through the gate and immediately turn sharply left up onto steep grass slopes.
-After an initial soft patch a plausible path materialises.
+After an initial soft patch, which may be rather boggy after wet weather, a plausible path materialises.

 Keep close to the wall, and then fence, on the left, although a look over to the right at Dead Crags is worth a look higher up.
 The cliff edge path through the heather is little used these days and makes the climb more arduous.
 Just below the last steep section to Bakestall is the welcome respite of an almost flat section.
 Carry on across and continue climbing up beside the fence.
 Nearing the top of this steep bit you can take the narrow path bearing right to take a direct line to the summit cairn of Bakestall, or follow the fence to the corner and turn right on the wide path to the cairn 100m (110 yards) north.

 You may notice that the cairn beside the fence corner is marginally higher - it is not the summit.

 From the cairn on Bakestall turn around, and return to the fence corner just 100m (110 yards) back.
 Carry on, bearing slightly right to follow the fence.
 Cross the depression, past the ruined sheepfold, and just on the other side of the fence through the broken gate a puddle might be found holding enough water for a thirsty dog.
 Continue climbing alongside the fence, bear right and more climbing.

 At a corner the fence bears away left, continue ahead across open grass and moss to the path ascending the ridge.
 A few cairns mark the way in poor weather.
 Now climb the small zigzags over loose skiddaw slate and bear left to the north top and the windshelter.

 The trig point and toposcope is just a little further along this ridge.